willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 abstract keyword is used to declare the method as abstract.<br />
 You have to place the abstract keyword before the method name in the method declaration.<br />
 An abstract method contains a method signature, but no method body.<br />
-Instead of curly braces an abstract method will have a semoi colon ( ; ) at the end.
+Instead of curly braces an abstract method will have a semoi colon ( ; ) at the end.<br />

 **INHERITANCE**
 Inheritance can be defined as the process where one class acquires the properties (methods and fields) of another.
 With the use of inheritance the information is made manageable in a hierarchical order.<br />